squillero/byron/docs/pypi.md

 [![GitHub last commit (alpha)](https://img.shields.io/github/last-commit/cad-polito-it/byron/alpha?label=last+github+commit)](https://github.com/cad-polito-it/byron/pulse)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/byron?label=downloads)

-Byron is an [evolutionary tool](https://cad-polito-it.github.io/byron/evolution): given a problem, it first generates a set of random solutions, then iteratively improves them using the results of their evaluations together with structural information.
-It may be used as a coverage-driven [fuzzer](https://en.wikipedia.org/wiki/Fuzzing) and a general-purpose [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization).
+Byron is a generic [optimizer](https://en.wikipedia.org/wiki/Engineering_optimization) designed to support source code [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), either in assembly or in higher-level languages.
+It begins by generating a set of random programs, which are then iteratively improved by an [evolutionary algorithm](https://cad-polito-it.github.io/byron/evolution).
+It can handle complex, realistic structures containing local and global variables, conditional and looping statements, and subroutines.

+Candidate solutions [do not need to be *designed*](https://evolution.berkeley.edu/), but merely *evaluated* using an external tool, such as an interpreter or a simulator.
+Different types of parallelization are supported out of the box, from simple multithreading to the creation of temporary directories where multiple subprocesses are concurrently [spawned](https://en.wikipedia.org/wiki/Spawn_(computing)).

 **⚠️ Byron is currently in [alpha](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha) and under active development**